-The GMM-based statistical mapping technique proposed by Stylianou et al. [1] has been widely used to convert spectral features between different speakers.
+The GMM-based statistical mapping techniques proposed by Stylianou et al. [1] and Kain [2] have been widely used to convert spectral features between different speakers.
 These techniques make use of GMM to model the densities of source cepstral vectors [1] or joint cepstral vectors [6].
 The mapping function is a weighted summation of linear transformations for each Gaussian component while the weights are calculated as posterior probabilities of source vectors.
 The parameters of the linear transformations are estimated by minimizing squared errors.
-The efficiency of GMM-based mapping and its advantage to other spectral conversion methods such as mapping codebooks and artificial neural network, have been demonstrated in many previous studies [1, 6, 2, 7].
+The efficiency of GMM-based mapping and its advantage to other spectral conversion methods such as mapping codebooks and artificial neural network, have been demonstrated in many previous studies [1], [2], [6], [7].
 However, GMM only describes the density of frame vectors and cannot take account of the contextual (dynamic) information.
 Although one can incorporate delta or delta-delta features into GMM, these features still only provide local dynamic information.
-On the other hand, HMM is a density model for sequences and the transition probabilities of HMM allow it to take account of the dynamics in speech.
+On the other hand, HMM is a density model for sequences and the transition probabilities of HMM allow it to account for the dynamics in speech.
 This paper studies an HMM-based mapping method for voice conversion.
 We deduce the formulas for sequence-to-frame mapping based on HMM by using statistical analysis.
 We use least square error (LSE) and maximum likelihood (ML) criteria to estimate the parameters of the mapping function.
 We find that the LSE estimation has a closed form solution, while the ML estimation leads to a nonlinear optimization problem.
 For this reason, we develop an EM-based algorithm for the ML estimation of HMM-based mapping.
 We conduct experiments to examine the performances of LSE estimation and ML estimation for HMM-based voice conversion.
 The results show the usefulness of the proposed method.

-HMM has been applied to voice conversion in previous studies [3, 4, 5].
-Kim et al. [3] introduced a hidden Markov VQ model for voice conversion, where the mapping function is determined by the codebook and the optimal states of a source utterance.
-Different from this method, we use normal HMM and our mapping function is a weighted summation of several linear transformations.
-Duxans et al. [4] used HMM to model the densities of source vectors and joint vectors, and estimated a linear transformation for each state of HMM to convert an input utterance.
-In [5], Wu et al. proposed durationembedded DeBi-HMM for expressive voice conversion.
-Unlike the methods in [4] and [5] where the mapping functions only depend on the optimal states obtained by forced alignment, the mapping function of our method is derived by combining the linear transformations of different states using weights of posterior probabilities of states.
-We hope that this 'soft' mapping function can partly deal with the problem of spectral jumps at the boundaries of segments resulted from forced alignment [3, 4].
+We notice that several studies tried to apply HMMs to voice conversion $[3] \sim [5]$.
+In [3], Kim et al. introduced a hidden Markov VQ model for voice conversion, where the mapping function is determined by the codebook and the optimal states of a source utterance.
+Different from this method, we use normal HMMs and our mapping function is a weighted summation of several linear transformations.
+Duxans et al. [4] used HMMs to model the densities of source vectors and joint vectors, and estimated a linear transformation for each state of an HMM to convert an input utterance.
+In [5], Wu et al. proposed duration-embedded DeBi-HMM for expressive voice conversion.
+Unlike the methods in [4] and [5] where the mapping functions only depend on the optimal states obtained by forced alignment, our method has a more strict statistical framework and the mapping function is derived by combining the linear transformations of different states using weights of posterior probabilities of states.
+This 'soft' mapping function allows us to deal with the problem of spectral jumps at the boundaries of segments resulted from forced alignment [3], [4].

-2. HMM-BASED VOICE CONVERSION
+2. HMM-based voice conversion